-The graph below compares the cumulative total shareholder return on the Common Stock of the Company for the last five fiscal years with the cumulative total return on the Amex Market Index and a Peer Group Index over the same period (assuming the investment of \$100 in the Company's Common Stock, Peer Group Index and NASDAQ Market Index on January 1, 1990, and reinvestment of all dividends).
+The graph below compares the cumulative total shareholder return on the Common Stock of the Company for the last five fiscal years with the cumulative total return on the NASDAQ Market Index and a Peer Group Index over the same period (assuming the investment of \$100 in the Company's Common Stock, Peer Group Index and NASDAQ Market Index on December 31, 1990, and reinvestment of all dividends).
+The Peer Group Index set forth on the Performance Graph is the index for Media General Industry Group 171, Electronic Equipment Manufacturers.
+Historical stock price performance is not necessarily indicative of future stock price performance.
+Notwithstanding any statement to the contrary in any of the Company's previous or future filings with the Securities and Exchange Commission, the graph shall not be incorporated by reference into any such filings.